All is not lost! If you want

 1/2 lb granulated sugar

-leaflets after tearing or snipping them off from the stems on the walnut leaf.
-(Dry leaflets an extra day or two if they are
+the walnut leaflets after tearing or snipping them off from the stems on the walnut leaf.
+(Dry leaflets an extra day or two

-not crumbling easily.
-We specially provide you only the 5 largest leaflets on each compound walnut leaf, leaving attached
+if they are not crumbling easily.
+We specially provide you only the 5 largest leaflets on each compound walnut leaf, leaving

-to the tree the rest of the leaf with the two or four smallest leaflets on the large stem.)
-Pour the brandy over the leaflets
+attached to the tree the rest of the leaf with the two or four smallest leaflets on the large stem.)
+Pour the brandy over

+Add sugar.
 Add the wine and give a gentle stir for a minute or two.
-Cover the container and store in the shade for 6-8 weeks, stirring
+Cover the container and store in the shade for 6-8 weeks,

-once or twice a week.
-Finally, filter the mixture, perhaps cheese cloth first, followed by a paper coffee filter, and then
+stirring once or twice a week.
+Finally, filter the mixture, perhaps cheese cloth first, followed by a paper coffee filter,

 Jim Haag, www.Walnuts.US, firstname.lastname@example.org

-alternate recipe for making (instead of flavoring) actual wine from walnut leaves, demerara sugar, and honey can be found
+NOTE: An alternate recipe for making (instead of flavoring) actual wine from walnut leaves, demerara sugar, and honey can

 Walnut leaves from healthy trees in their prime!